the "Fall Line" is a zone that ranges from 2-11 miles wide

 Source: ESRI, ArcGIS Online

-A year after unpacking the Susan Constant, Discovery, and Godspeed and building a fort at Jamestown, the English had sailed or rowed up the James, York, Rappahannock, and Potomac rivers to the line of waterfalls known today as the Fall Line.
-John Smith reached the current location of Alexandria in 1608 in a small boat known as a shallop.
+A year after unpacking the Susan Constant, Discovery, and Godspeed and building a fort at Jamestown, John Smith led an expedition that sailed and rowed a shallop up the James, York, Rappahannock, and Potomac rivers.
+The English discovered the zone of rapids and waterfalls known today as the Fall Line.

-The waterfalls and rapids of the Fall Line blocked the English from sailing further west into the North American continent, and of course prevented the English from discovering a Northwest Passage permitting ships to sail through Virginia to China.
+The waterfalls and rapids of the Fall Line blocked the English ships from sailing further west into the North American continent.
+Dreams of a Northwest Passage, permitting ships to sail through Virginia to China, did not come true.

 The Fall Line is the western edge of the Coastal Plain, the physiographic province where tides affect the water level in the rivers and where ocean-going vessels can sail in the Virginia rivers.
 One indication of the constraint to transportation imposed by the Fall Line: Smith could not get his shallop across Little Falls near the current location of Georgetown, so he did not discover the very distinctive Great Falls further upstream.